audomsakFam/restaurants-map/README.md

 6. **Usage & Testing**
    - **Access the App:** Open your browser and go to `http://localhost:5173`.
    - **Test the Search Feature:** Use the search input box to find restaurants.
-To test the local database, try entering keywords provided in the seed file (e.g., specific restaurant names or search terms).
+You can test the local database search by using keywords and restaurant names found in the seed file located at `backend/prisma/seed.ts`.

 ### Frameworks used
 - Frontend: React + Vite + Typescript + tailwindcss + react-leaflet